input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 *   How the ledger must be updated for each new block.

-The ledger layer consists exclusively of pure functions that specify the transitions between successive ledger states, as derived from the formal ledger rules, using the [Extended UTXO (EUTXO)](https://api.zotero.org/groups/478201/items/T24L95MI/file/view?key=Qcjdk4erSuUZ8jvAah59Asef) accounting model.
-The state transitions are driven by the set of transactions contained within the Cardano blocks, and by major events such as epoch boundary transitions and hard fork combinator events.
+The ledger layer consists exclusively of pure functions that specify the transitions between successive ledger states, as derived from the formal ledger rules, using the [Extended UTXO (EUTXO)](https://api.zotero.org/groups/478201/items/T24L95MI/file/view?key=Qcjdk4erSuUZ8jvAah59Asef) model of transaction recording.
+The state transitions are driven by the set of transactions contained within the Cardano blocks, and by major events such as epoch boundary transitions and Hard Fork Combinator events.

 The consensus layer does not need to know the exact nature of the ledger state, nor the contents of the blocks, apart from some header fields required to run the consensus protocol.

 **Network layer**

-This layer maintains the connections between all the distributed nodes in the Cardano network, obtains new blocks from the network as they are produced by block producing nodes, builds newly minted transactions into blocks, and transmits blocks between nodes.
+This layer maintains the connections between all the distributed nodes in the Cardano network, facilitates the propagation of new blocks on the network as they are produced by Block Producing nodes, and embodies the collective set of mini-protocols and P2P networking solutions.

 ### Cryptography

-Cardano uses strong cryptographic primitives to securely create and send transactions, and to protect the security and integrity of the protocol.
+Cardano uses strong cryptographic primitives to securely create and send transactions, and to protect the security and integrity of the ledger.

 Cardano utilizes asymmetric key pairs for: